Tribhuvan-Web/Mailgenius/README.md

 # Mail Genius: Your AI Email Assistant

-Mmail Genius is a smart AI-powered email assistant designed to generate professional and context-appropriate auto-replies for your emails.
+Mail Genius is a smart AI-powered email assistant designed to generate professional and context-appropriate auto-replies for your emails.
 Powered by advanced language models, it helps save time and ensures effective communication by crafting tailored email responses.

 ## Features
 - **Auto-Reply Generation**: Create professional replies for incoming emails automatically.